robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

      }
      role: "user",
      parts {
-       text: "A smartphone is like a tiny computer that you can use to make calls, play games, watch videos, and do lots of other cool things! \n"
+       text: "A smartphone is like a tiny computer you can carry in your pocket, which lets you talk to people, play games, watch videos, and learn new things. \n"
      }
      role: "model"]